charmaine211/AutomaticDriverGazeDetection/README.md

 ### Predict

 Predicting is a very simple task.
-Upload your model, which can be an object detection or image classification model, along with files containing images of the driver you trained your model on.
+Upload your trained model (best or last), which can be an object detection or image classification model, along with files containing images or video of the driver you trained your model on.
 After uploading all the files, the application will automatically run the analyses.

 ![Predict](/images/Predict.png)

 ### Analyse results

-After analyzing, a copy of your files with your annotations will be uploaded to your system.
+After analysing, a copy of your files with your annotations will be uploaded to your system.
 You can also download a CSV file containing the filename, the frame, the class that has been detected, the probability, and, in the case of object detection, the bounding box.
 The application detects the task based on the model, so you don't need to explicitly mention it.

 ![Analyse](/images/Analyse.png)